mapsgeek/node-pg-ngMaterial-mapgl-template/README.md

 ### Settings & configuration
 * Add [settings.js](settings-example.js) file in the root using the example as a template
-* Update db credentials

 * Add [config.js] (config-example.js) in `public/` and include your [MapboxGL](https://www.mapbox.com/mapbox-gl-js/api/) access token

 #### Authentication
 * GitHub authentication is turned off by default.
 To enable this feature, set the `authentication` property in the [settings file](settings_example.js) to true.
-This feature also requires your github `clientId`, `clientSecret`, and `callbackURL`.
-By default, the `callbackURL points to the our local port, 4000, also configurable
+This feature also requires your GitHub `clientId`, `clientSecret`, and `callbackURL`.
+By default, the `callbackURL` points to the our local port, 4000, also configurable in
 [settings.js](settings-example.js).
-With this feature turned on, users are required to login into GitHub to enter the application
+With this feature turned on, users are required to login into GitHub to enter the map application

 ### Serve & Build the application & watch for changes
 * `grunt build watch`